-As part of the inaugural G.A.I.N. cohort, the Carolina Raptor Center has embarked on their first phase in Apparo’s 2-year nonprofit accelerator: a technology assessment and plan.
+As part of the inaugural G.A.I.N. cohort, the Carolina Raptor Center has completed their technology assessment and plan.

 Through this Community Impact Project, Carolina Raptor Center (CRC) will save significant time, improve their financial position and extend access to their programming.
 That means more resources to: care for injured raptors, increase community environmental education and drive young adult interest in pursuing careers in science.

 CRC ignites imaginations and inspires engagement in the natural world through the exploration and rehabilitation of birds of prey.
 Their work includes environmental education, the rehabilitation of injured and orphaned raptors, and environmental stewardship.
 The organization’s science education programs serve over 27,000 students a year in formal education settings.
 The ¾ mile Raptor Trail and Edna S. Moretti Environmental Education Center welcomes over 35,000 visitors a year.
 The Jim Arthur Raptor Medical Center treats 900-1,000 birds a year, releasing almost 70% back into the wild.